llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

 These entry points can be called from OMPT callback functions.
 `ompt_get_directive_info` returns an `ompt_directive_info_t` with
-information about the directive associated with the callback, and `ompt_directive_info_t` is designed so that null-initialization of all fields logically indicates the case when the callback is not associated with a directive.
+information about the directive or OpenMP runtime library routine associated with the callback, and `ompt_directive_info_t` is designed so that null-initialization of all fields logically indicates the case when the callback is not associated with a directive or runtime library routine.
 If the callback is `ompt_callback_target_data_op`, `ompt_get_data_expression` returns an expression identifying the data on which the operation associated with the callback is performed, and it otherwise returns `NULL`.
 Often the expression is just a variable name, but it can also include a more complex expression, such as an array section, if specified in an explicit `map` clause.

 The OMPT callback functions that Clacc's OpenACC runtime implements call these entry points to retrieve information to pass to OpenACC callbacks.
-OpenACC's `parent_construct` and `implicit` fields are computed from the `kind` and `is_explicit_event` fields of the `ompt_directive_info_t` returned by `ompt_get_directive_info`, and source location information is taken directly from the remaining fields.
+OpenACC's `implicit` field is computed from the `is_explicit_event` field of the `ompt_directive_info_t` returned by `ompt_get_directive_info`.
+If the `kind` field of the `ompt_directive_info_t` indicates a directive, then OpenACC's `parent_construct` field is computed from it, and OpenACC's `func_name` field is taken directly from the `func_name` field of the `ompt_directive_info_t`.
+However, if the `kind` field indicates an OpenMP runtime library routine, then OpenACC's `parent_construct` field is set to `acc_construct_runtime_api`, and OpenACC's `func_name` field is computed from the `kind` field (it is not computed from the `func_name` field of the `ompt_directive_info_t` as this would require string comparisons, which would be inefficient).
+OpenACC's `src_file` and line number fields are taken directly from the corresponding fields of the `ompt_directive_info_t`, and so they are null in the case of an OpenMP runtime library routine.
 OpenACC's `var_name` field is taken directly from the expression returned by `ompt_get_data_expression`.

 Upstream Clang's LLVM IR codegen phase for OpenMP currently does not make the information required for these entry points available to the